Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     | sort by Date
     ```

     >**Important:** Although the dynamic type appears JSON-like, it can hold values that the JSON model does not represent because they do not exist in JSON.
-Therefore, in serializing dynamic values into a JSON representation, values that JSON cannot represent are serialized into string values.
+Therefore, when serializing dynamic values into a JSON representation, values that JSON cannot represent are serialized as string values.

 1. The following statements demonstrates operators to manipulate JSON stored in string fields.
 Many logs submit data in JSON format, which requires you to know how to transform JSON data to fields that can be queried.
 In the Query Window enter the following statement and select **Run**: